MvvsnmDevops4122/DEVOPS_GIT_GITHUB_2026/Introduction_01.md

 ---

+# 🧠 GIT
+---

+* Git stands for **Global Information Tracker**.

+* It is a version control tool used to track changes in files throughout the development process.

+* Git helps maintain multiple versions of the same file, allowing developers to:
+  - Compare changes
+  - Revert changes
+  - Manage versions easily

+* It is:
+  - Free
+  - Open-source
+  - Widely used in software development
+---
 #  WORKING DIRECTORY (Working Area)

 - The Working Directory is your local project folder where you create, edit, and modify files.